The Promise and Compromise of Translation

 Rebecca Comay is Professor of Philosophy and Comparative Literature and the Director of the Program in Literary Studies at the Department of Philosophy at the University of Toronto, Canada.

-Rike Frank is a curator and researcher based in Berlin and Oslo, and Associate Professor of Exhibition Studies at the Academy of Fine Art in Oslo.
+Rike Frank is a curator and researcher, and Associate Professor of Exhibition Studies at the Academy of Fine Art in Oslo.

 Sami R. Khatib is a philosopher, critical theory scholar and currently Postdoctoral Fellow at the American University of Beirut, Lebanon.